tomalrussell/nismod_teaching_kit/docs/lecture_11/Lecture_11.1.md

----
-title: Mini-Lecture 11.1 - Introduction to calculating damage and disruption
+# Mini-Lecture 11.1 - Introduction to calculating damage and disruption
-keywords:
--   Direct and indirect damages
--   Infrastructure service disruptions
-authors:
--   Olivia Becher
----

 This mini-lecture provides an overview of the full range of impacts of infrastructure disruptions.
 First, the difference between direct and